coderefinery/reproducible-research/_episodes/04-reproducible-envs.md

 - Software may have lots of dependencies which may be difficult to recreate.
 - Results should be possible to reproduce regardless of platform and with minimal effort.
-- Many research codes can be problematic to install and configure without experts.
+- Many research codes can be problematic to install and configure without experts (see ["dependency hell"](https://en.wikipedia.org/wiki/Dependency_hell)).
 - Can we bundle all the necessary dependencies together, making it easier to run the software?

 There are many ways to accomplish this, which differ in the scope